Skip to Content

 To quickly generate an SBOM, invoke the flakebom command inside the directory that contains your flake, or point it to an absolute path of a different flake.
 By default, this generates an SBOM that contains:

 • All components referenced by your flake’s outputs, including all of their dependencies.
-If a component has metadata that FlakeBOM understands, it will also be included (for example license information).
+If a component has metadata that FlakeBOM understands, it’s also included (for example license information).

 • Vulnerability exchange (VEX) information for any patches that have been found during scanning, including which component(s) they apply to